juseljuk/watsonx-orchestrate-workshop/docs/index.md

 ## Need Help?

 - Ask Bob: "Bob, I'm stuck on [specific issue]"
-- Check the solutions folder for reference implementations
 - Review the bob-prompts guide for helpful prompts
 - Consult the watsonx Orchestrate documentation